All clinical exams have been postponed. LEARN MORE

 Candidates may attempt to pass the Pain Management – Anesthesiology OCC Certification Exam within three-years prior to expiration.

 Pass and fail decisions are based solely on the content mastery displayed by the diplomate.
 Results will be reviewed by the AOBA Examination Committee and submitted for final approval.
 The AOA will notify candidates of exam results within 60 days of the exam.

-If a physician is unsuccessful or their certification expires or has expired a physician’s re-entering the certification process within three (3) years of expiration or inactivation of their certification may re-enter the process by sufficing any outstanding OCC requirements not fulfilled when the certification became inactive.
+A physician may re-enter the process by completing any outstanding OCC requirements not fulfilled when the certification became inactive.
 The date of certification will be effective on the date that all requirements have been satisfied.